artsy/README/playbooks/support/responding.md

    - Take your best guess at the other information, it can always be edited later.

 2. Using the slack integration on the Jira Ops ticket, create a new slack channel to discuss resolution.

+   _Jira integrations are known to be flakey.
+If you have trouble getting the integration to work, simply create a channel named `#incident-N` (where `N` corresponds to the Jira Ops ticket) and link to it from the ticket._

 3. In the original slack thread in #incidents, put a link to the incident that was created and _direct engineers to the newly created slack channel for discussing its resolution_.